 Customer experience is an important part of customer relationship management and often reflects how a customer feels about the company and its offerings.
 While customer service plays a significant role in this, there’s certainly more to it than that.

 “The assistance and advice provided by a company to those people who buy or use its products or services.”

 So, customer service is all about supporting your customers when they are seeking advice or assistance, whereas customer experience is about entertaining them at every turn.
 This increase in focus on customer experience has given rise to a concept known as ‘retailtainment.’

-Retailtainment refers to the convergence of retail and entertainment--hence the name.
-It used to be solely practised by large brands, like Disney (who are famous for creating ‘Magical Moments’).
-But now, as the retail industry becomes more competitive than ever before, small and medium-sized businesses are starting to see the benefits of entertaining their customers.
+Retailtainment refers to the convergence of retail and entertainment-hence the name.
+It used to be solely practised by large brands, but now, as the retail industry becomes more competitive than ever before, all-sized-businesses are starting to see the benefits of entertaining their customers.

 A Forrester study found that experience-led companies have 1.6x higher brand awareness, 1.9x higher average order value, 1.7x higher customer retention rates, and 1.6x higher customer satisfaction rates compared to companies that are not focused on creating great experiences.